-Fund sponsors may control the fund and receive compensation solely through the general partner (or equivalent governing body) of the fund vehicle.
+Fund sponsors may control the Alternative Investment Fund and receive compensation solely through the general partner (or equivalent governing body) of the fund vehicle.
 However, they often choose to divide this role between the general partner and a separate vehicle, usually called the "manager".
-The manager, acting pursuant to a management agreement with the fund, manages the fund's day-to-day operations, and often enters into transactions on behalf of the fund pursuant to a power of attorney.
+The manager, acting pursuant to a management agreement with the Alternative Investment Fund, manages the fund's day-to-day operations, and often enters into transactions on behalf of the fund pursuant to a power of attorney.
 These services are provided in return for a fee, typically calculated as a percentage of commitments, capital contributed to the fund, net asset value of the fund or some combination thereof.
-The general partner retains ultimate control of the management of the fund's profit in the form of an allocation or distribution, commonly referred to as an "incentive allocation", "carried interest" or "promote".
+The general partner retains ultimate control of the management of the fund delegated to the manager, and receives some share of the fund's profit in the form of an allocation or distribution, commonly referred to as an "incentive allocation", "carried interest" or "promote".
 The general partner often also serves as the vehicle through which the sponsor contributes capital to the fund.

 The decision to bifurcate the sponsor's role and compensation as between the general partner and the manager results from the interplay of various liability and tax considerations.
-A general partner of a fund organised as a partnership is likely to face greater exposure to liability than a manager providing services pursuant to contract due to the general partner's unlimited liability for the debts and obligations of the partnership, as well as the liabilities associated with any duties and undertakings owed by the general partner to limited partners (for example, the general partner owes a duty of good faith and fair dealing to the limited partners under Delaware law but does not owe a fiduciary duty to them if the partnership agreement so states).
+A general partner of a fund organised as a partnership is likely to face greater exposure to liability than a manager providing services pursuant to contract due to the general partner's unlimited liability for the debts and obligations of the partnership, as well as the liabilities associated with any duties and undertakings owed by the general partner to limited partners (for example, the general partner owes a duty of good faith and fair dealing to the limited partners under Delaware law but does not owe a fiduciary duty to them under Delaware law if the partnership agreement so states).
 This fact will often lead sponsors to seek to cordon off fund-specific liability by establishing a separate general partner for each fund or fund complex, while maintaining one manager entity to provide common infrastructure such as employment and service provider contracts and ownership of intellectual property.
 General partner liability also militates in favour of compensating the sponsor uniquely through fee payments to the manager.
-However, structuring compensation as an allocation of fund profits to the general partner of the fund partnership allows the profits to retain their tax character in the hands of the sponsor, which profits may include capital gains and/or dividend income (members of Congress have proposed legislation that would take away the favourable tax treatment of such profit allocations).
+However, structuring compensation as an allocation of fund profits to the general partner of the fund may allow the profits to retain their tax character in the hands of the sponsor, which profits may include capital gains and/or dividend income (recent legislation generally requires a three-year holding period for the favourable tax treatment of profit allocations consisting of capital gains).
 Moreover, the activities delegated to the manager may subject its fee income to state or local tax (for example, the Unincorporated Business Tax in New York City), and this provides the additional advantage of a profits allocation to the general partner.